Tap the text to show or hide reading controls.

 Hold on.

-“Wow.
-Barely out of the orphanage and you’ve gone and forgotten me, looks like.”
+“Who was it again?”“Wow.
+Barely out of the orphanage and already you’ve forgotten me, looks like.”

 The man swaggered closer.